 Simple English definitions for legal terms

-Read a random definition: permutation
+Read a random definition: group insurance

 Federal Insurance Contributions Act (FICA) is a law that requires employers and employees to pay a tax to fund social security benefits.
 This tax helps provide financial support to people who are retired, disabled, or have lost a loved one.
 FICA is an important way to ensure that people have access to financial assistance when they need it most.